arabcoders/ytptube/README.md

 * Switched out of binary file storage in favor of SQLite.
 * Handle live streams.
 * Support per link, `yt-dlp config` and `cookies`. and `output format`
+* Tasks Runner.
+It allow you to queue channels for downloading using simple `json` file for configuration.

 ### Tips
 Your `yt-dlp` config should include the following options for optimal working conditions.